 Joanna Thomson is a partner at Deighton Pierce Glynn who qualified as a solicitor in 1992.
-Jo was recruited by Pierce Glynn in 2000, having previously been head of housing law at Steel & Shamash solicitors.
+Jo has worked at the firm since 2000.
 She became a partner in 2003.

 Jo is an experienced and versatile lawyer with extensive experience of bringing judicial reviews against local and central government.
-She has a diverse caseload including unlawful detention, human rights, social housing, community care and discrimination cases.
+She has a diverse caseload including unlawful detention, human rights, migrant support and discrimination cases.
 She is particularly skilled at working with clients with serious mental health problems or other disabilities and she has extensive experience in acting for those who lack mental capacity.
-Jo is recommended in the Legal 500 Directory for her civil liberties and human rights work.
+Jo is recommended in Chambers for her work in Administrative and Public Law.

 Jo has a strong expertise in immigration detention.
-She has been involved in several recent cases to challenge detention policies.
+She has been involved in many test cases which have challenged detention policies, and currently acts for Core Participants in the public inquiry into abuse at Brook House Immigration Removal Centre, the first public inquiry into immigration detention in the UK.
 She works closely with Bail for Immigration Detainees, Detention Action, Gatwick Detainee Welfare Group and Medical Justice.
 She is our lead solicitor in the firm’s immigration detention and prison law department.

-Jo also has over two decade’s experience of conducting housing, community care and social security cases.
-She now concentrates on more complex housing cases in the County Court, Administrative Court and higher courts.
-She is regularly instructed by the Official Solicitor in housing, community care cases and immigration detention cases, including discrimination claims.
+Jo also has almost three decade’s experience of conducting cases.
+She now concentrates on more complex judicial reviews and private law claims in the County Court, Administrative Court and higher courts.
+She is regularly instructed by the Official Solicitor.

 Significant cases in which Jo has acted include: